 Serving as a non-profit thrift store in the Iowa City neighborhood, Crowded Closet takes donated furniture, clothing and accessories, and sells them to help support local and national relief agencies.
 The inventory is always changing at Crowded Closet, providing for new surprises every time you walk through the door.
 What you can always expect to find at this local thrift store however, is a massive number of items to choose from, a clean space to shop in, and perhaps that special treasure you didn’t even know you were looking for.

-With two locations in Des Moines and Urbandale, you have twice the chances to find your next favorite piece of clothing at a reasonable price at the Encore Thrift Store.
-Encore Thrift Store is operated by Hope Ministries, which provides long and short-term care for hurt men, women and children in the community.
+With two locations in Des Moines and Urbandale, you have twice the chances to find your next favorite piece of clothing at a reasonable price at the Hope Ministries Thrift Store.
+Hope Ministrie Thrift Store is operated by Hope Ministries, which provides long and short-term care for hurt men, women and children in the community.
 This means that alongside their long selection of gently used clothing is a good cause being supported, and when you find something you really like at this award-winning thrift store, everyone's a winner.

 Coming in at the higher end of the thrift shop scale, the Daisy of Cedar Rapids has been in operation for nine years, and have built themselves quite the reputation as a high-end fashion consignment boutique.
 At The Daisy you can expect to discover many of your favorite brands of quality clothing at a much more reasonable price you’d find in the average retail environment.
 If you happen to have a surplus of nice clothes in your closet taking up space, The Daisy welcomes new used-clothing trade-ins and buyouts.